 Electrical converter and adapter plugs.
 China’s electrical system operates at 220 volts.

 No, the electrical voltage in China is different.
 Electricity in China is at 220 Volts.
 You should pack an adapter if you decide to bring any type of electronics with you during the trip.
 Most Chinese electrical outlets use a two or three prong plug that does not fit with the North American type.

 The local currency in China is called the Renminbi (RMB) Yuan.
-In 2007 the Chinese Yuan gained value and has remained at a stable fixed rate since then.
-Please check for the most current exchange rate (xe.com is a very useful website) before you leave for your China trip.
+Please check for the most current exchange rate below or at xe.com, a very useful website, before you leave for your China trip.

 For domestic flights within China, you are allowed to check one piece of luggage.
 The limitation is 20 Kilograms (44 pounds) total.
 A fee may be imposed for extra pieces or excessive weight, up to 10 yuan ($1.50US) per kilogram (2.2 pounds).
 You can also take one carry-on plus a backpack or tote bag, all of which should fit in the overhead compartment or under your seat.

 Although many locals in China do drink the tap water, we recommend that you drink only bottled water or boiled water.
 Bottled water is available everywhere.
 People typically use the tap water to brush their teeth as it is not swallowed.

 It is a common practice for visitors to tip the tour guide and driver in recognition of their good service.
 A hotel bellboy expects your tips as well.
 It is not customary to leave tips at hotels or local restaurants as the bill usually includes a 10-15% service charge.
 More detailed information about tipping practices in China is included in your Welcome Packet from Access China Tours.